 - Water: 1200 ml for boys and girls

-Eating habits can be erratic at this age.
-One day, he might devour three bowls of porridge, the next day he only takes a few spoonfuls.
-One day he adores fish, the next he won't touch it.
+- Eating habits can be erratic at this age.
+One day, your child might devour three bowls of porridge, the next day he/she only takes a few spoonfuls.
+This is completely normal and you shouldn't worry about it.

-Don't worry too much.
-As long as your bub is active, happy and growing well, he is doing fine even if it seems he is not eating all that much.
+- Don't worry too much in general about your toddler's eating habits.
+As long as your bub is active, happy and growing well, he/she is doing fine even if it seems your toddler is not eating all that much.
 Also, watch out for teething!

 - Hepatitis B (1st, 2nd and 3rd dose)